Mschmidt19/Makersbnb/README.md

 Achieved: Goal 1-4.

 ### Wednesday
-Goal 1: Compile separate components of the code so we have a GitHub with a running MVP.
+Team Members Present: Marcus, Marek, Ed, Cui Li, Olive Goal 1: Compile separate components of the code so we have a GitHub with a running MVP.
 Goal 2: Add description, location, price per night, and image to listing profile.
 Goal 3: Be able to book a listing and delete the listing from the database.
-Sretch Goal: User management - sign up, sign in, sign up.
+Stretch Goal: User management - sign up, sign in, sign up.

 Achieved: Goal 1-3.

 ### Thursday
+Team Members Present: Marcus, Marek, Ed, Cui Li
 Goal 1: Add a price per night field in out listing descriptions.
 Goal 2: Improve on formatting of our HTML page.
 Goal 3: Finish the booking feature by implementing 3-way-binding, so that upon deletion of an entry from the databse, the HTML page will update the viewed listings.
 Goal 4: Implement sign up, sign in, and sign out.
 Goal 5: Research on how to unit test out code by mocking Firebase.
-Sretch Goal 1: Be able to unit test that our code delegates to Firebase.
+Stretch Goal 1: Be able to unit test that our code delegates to Firebase.
-Sretch Goal 2: Create 3 separate HTML pages - homepage before login, sign up page, and homepage after login.
+Stretch Goal 2: Create 3 separate HTML pages - homepage before login, sign up page, and homepage after login.

-Achieved: Goal 1-3,5 and have created the logic and functions for Goal 4's sign up and sign in.
+Achieved: Goal 1-3, 5 and have created the logic and functions for Goal 4's sign up and sign in.

+### Friday
+Team Members Present: Marcus, Marek, Ed, Cui Li
+Goal 1: Complete sign up, sign in, and sign out, and implement into MakersBnB.
+Goal 2: Create 3 separate HTML pages (yesterday's stretch goal) Goal 3: Write Cypress tests for Goal 1.
+Goal 4: Allow click through to separate property pages for each listing, and book the page on that page.
+Stretch Goal: Add new feature to allow users to comment on a listing, and the listing shows up in individual property pages.